Frequently Asked Questions

 Both events will be held all three days of the Clearwater Rodeo.
-Sign-up under the GRAY TENT at the beginning of each Rodeo Performance, if your child would like to participate in the Mutton Bust.
+Sign-up under the ARENA TENT at the beginning of each Rodeo Performance, if your child would like to participate in the Mutton Bust.

 Will the Clearwater Rodeo get cancelled for bad weather?

 The Clearwater Rodeo is held rain or shine!
 Our cowboys and cowgirls are tough!

 Can anyone attend the BBQ Dinner on Saturday of the Rodeo?